 In 1981, a group of visionary alumni established the Mexican American Alumni Association in an effort to develop programs that provide partial tuition scholarships to LMU Latino students who demonstrate financial need and a commitment to the Latino community.
 The initial fundraising goal was $10,000, which was awarded to the inaugural MAAA scholars during the 1981-1982 academic year.
-For more than 30 years, this community has put forth programs that assist the university in recruiting, retaining and graduating Latino students by providing scholarship support, professional networking and mentorship opportunities.
-As we honor the 30th anniversary of the Mexican American Alumni Association, we give thanks to our founding members and to our alumni, friends and corporate sponsors who have partnered with us to strengthen our legacy.
+For more than 4 decades, this community has put forth programs that assist the university in recruiting, retaining and graduating Latino students by providing scholarship support, professional networking and mentorship opportunities.
+As we honor the 40th anniversary of the Mexican American Alumni Association, we give thanks to our founding members and to our alumni, friends and corporate sponsors who have partnered with us to strengthen our legacy.

 Since 1981, our community has committed to transforming the lives of Latino students in their pursuit of a quality education, ensuring LMU is accessible and affordable for all.
 With the support of our alumni, friends and corporate sponsors, as well as the university's 2:1 match, we have awarded more than 1,400 scholarships for more than $3 million.
 It is in this same tradition that the LMU Latino Alumni Association will continue to foster relationships with alumni, university and community partners, to expand our network and impact.
 Likewise, our efforts to provide scholarship support, professional networking and mentorship opportunities to future generations of Latino students will remain our top priority.